jemmy512/book-notes/Linux/linux-mem.md

     if (cc->nr_freepages)
         goto splitmap;

-    /* Initialise the free scanner.
-The starting point is where we last
-    * successfully isolated from, zone-cached value, or the end of the
-    * zone when isolating for the first time.
-For looping we also need
-    * this pfn aligned down to the pageblock boundary, because we do
-    * block_start_pfn -= pageblock_nr_pages in the for loop.
-    * For ending point, take care when isolating in last pageblock of a
-    * zone which ends in the middle of a pageblock.
-    * The low boundary is the end of the pageblock the migration scanner
-    * is using. */
     isolate_start_pfn = cc->free_pfn;
     block_start_pfn = pageblock_start_pfn(isolate_start_pfn);
     block_end_pfn = min(block_start_pfn + pageblock_nr_pages, zone_end_pfn(zone));
     low_pfn = pageblock_end_pfn(cc->migrate_pfn);
     stride = cc->mode == MIGRATE_ASYNC ?
 COMPACT_CLUSTER_MAX : 1;

-    /* Isolate free pages until enough are available to migrate the
-    * pages on cc->migratepages.
-We stop searching if the migrate
-    * and free page scanners meet or enough free pages are isolated. */ for (; block_start_pfn >= low_pfn;
+    for (; block_start_pfn >= low_pfn;
         block_end_pfn = block_start_pfn,
         block_start_pfn -= pageblock_nr_pages,